The New Consumer Scotland Agency: Investigation is coming

 Director of Public Policy, Scottish Legal Complaints Commission

 Prior to her academic career, Sophie worked as a management and digital consultant across Europe and North America, specialising in change management, learning and development, and internal marketing, in particular in financial services.
 Over the course of her career, she has advised global Fortune 100 companies, governments and third sector organisations.
-Sophie also has strong experience in non-executive roles, having been appointed by Scottish Ministers as a Member of the Accounts Commission for Scotland and as a Member of the Board of the Office of the Scottish Charity Regulator.
+Sophie also has strong experience in non-executive roles, having been appointed by Scottish Ministers as a Member of the Accounts Commission for Scotland.
 At the Accounts Commission, the spending watchdog for local government in Scotland, Sophie has sponsored key audits on health and social care Integration and self-directed support and is supporting Audit Scotland staff in developing a knowledge base on community empowerment.
-In her OSCR role, Sophie is chairing the digital task force and is contributing her insights on innovate regulatory strategies and her expertise in service design with user-centric focus.

 She holds a BA (Hon) in Philosophy, Politics and Economics and an M.Phil in Comparative Government from the University of Oxford (Brasenose College) as well as a PhD in Political Science and Public Policy from the University of Toronto, while currently completing her LLB with the University of London.